On the foundations and applications of Lorentz-Finsler Geometry: Global Lorentz-Finsler Geometry

 \item The hypotheses on $\tau$ can be strengthened into {\em steep} Cauchy temporal function (i.e., $\tau$ satisfies additionally $g(\nabla \tau,\nabla \tau)\leq -1$).

 This implies the possibility to obtain a Nash-type \cite{Nash, Gromov} isometric embedding of the spacetime in Lorentz-Minkowski $\Lo^N$ for large $N$, see \cite{MS}.

-\item As proven by Burstcher and Garc\'{\i}a-Heveling \cite{AnnegretLeonardo}, $\tau$ can be chosen $h$-steep with respect to a complete Riemannian metric (a notion introduced by Bernard and Suhr \cite{BS} see below), which is a condition more restrictive than being Cauchy temporal; additionally, it can be found steep, see \cite[Appendix C]{BFS25}).
+\item As proven by Burstcher and Garc\'{\i}a-Heveling \cite{AnnegretLeonardo}, the temporal $\tau$ can be chosen $h$-steep with respect to a complete Riemannian metric (a notion introduced by Bernard and Suhr \cite{BS} see below), which is a condition more restrictive than being Cauchy temporal (additionally, it can be found also steep, see \cite[Appendix C]{BFS25}).

 This is important in the context of Sormani and Vega's null distance $\hat d$ associated with $\tau$, see \cite{SormaniVega}.
 Indeed, $h$-steepeness implies the completeness of $\hat d$, a crucial property for the theory of convergence of metrics.
 Moreover, $h$-steepness also becomes equivalent to the completeness of the Wick rotated metric of the conformal metric $g/|\nabla \tau|^2$, which also has implications for this theory \cite[Sect.
 4]{BFS25}.